RedisLabs/redislabs-docs/content/modules/redisgraph/redisgraph-quickstart.md

 To define multiple nodes and relationships in a single creation query, separate the entries with commas.

-Use the [`CREATE`](https://redis.io/commands/graph.query/#create) query to create a new graph of motorcycle riders and teams participating in the MotoGP league:
+For example, use the [`CREATE`](https://redis.io/commands/graph.query/#create) query to create a new graph of motorcycle riders and teams participating in the MotoGP league:

 ```sh
 127.0.0.1:12543> GRAPH.QUERY MotoGP "CREATE (:Rider {name:'Valentino Rossi'})-[:rides]->(:Team {name:'Yamaha'}), (:Rider {name:'Dani Pedrosa'})-[:rides]->(:Team {name:'Honda'}), (:Rider {name:'Andrea Dovizioso'})-[:rides]->(:Team {name:'Ducati'})"